+61 400 173 900 info@megmongolia.com

 Meals during the tour:

-Most of the meals on this tour are included in the tour price.
+Most of the meals on this tour are included in the tour price including breakfast in the hotel in Ulaanbaatar.
 All included meals will be prepared from fresh local produce.
 The majority of the shopping for food will be done before the trip departs, and fresh goods, such as meats, fruits, vegetables, and dairy products, will be bought en-route during the trip from supermarkets, local shops and markets.
 Breakfasts will generally consist of breads and cereals, if time allows a warm breakfast may be prepared.
 Many lunches will be provided en-route and will be light meals such as sandwiches and/or salads or local restaurants.
 All evening meals will be freshly-prepared hot meals, and will consist of a variety of continental and local dishes.
 Our GUIDE will organize the meal preparation and lead the way here.
 Vegetarian meals and other dietary requirements can be catered for but need to be specified prior to arrival.

 Some recommendations:

-Summer months in Mongolia are from early June to mid September.
-Although the Mongolian summers are hot and dry with occasional rain, the temperature can fluctuate as much 14-20 degrees centigrade between day and night.
+Summer months in Mongolia are from early June to mid-September.
+Although the Mongolian summers are hot and dry with occasional rain, the temperature can fluctuate as much 16-20 degrees centigrade between day and night.
 So be prepared for all weather conditions.

 What to bring: